 “Little do ye know your own blessedness; for to travel hopefully is a better thing than to arrive, and the true success is to labour.”
 It is ultimately expressing that to live in hope and anticipation is more exciting than arrival.

 Taoists also believed the journey is as important as arriving.
 Life is a journey.
 There’s a lot of talk these days about people being on journeys but usually people are waffling on about their careers or path to success.

 I doubt this has much to do with any real journey of Taoist Wisdom, travelling far and wide.!
 Modern travel these days has about as much romance in it as a Brussel Sprout, it feels more like being on a conveyer belt.

-Brixton to Montcuq Door to Door about a 12 hour journey
+Brixton to Montcuq Door to Door is about a 12-hour journey

 The Poplar Tree